zopefoundation/zope.pytestlayer/README.rst

 Integration of zope.testrunner-style test layers into the `py.test`_ framework

-This package is compatible with Python version 2.7.
-(To run its tests successfully you sould use at lest Python 2.7.4 because of a bug in earlier Python 2.7 versions.)
+This package is compatible with Python versions 2.6 and 2.7.
+(To run its tests successfully you should use at least Python 2.7.4 because of a bug in earlier Python 2.7 versions.)

 .. _`py.test` : http://pytest.org